0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

  */
 it("should work with arrays", async function () {
     const contract = ...;
-    const { res } = await contract.call("sum_array", { a: [1, 2, 3] });
+    // you don't have to specify the array length separately const { res } = await contract.call("sum_array", { a: [1, 2, 3] });
     expect(res).to.deep.equal(BigInt(6));
 });